-I am satisfied that research has shown what some late medieval philosophers, particularly Spinoza, already suspected, that various oral traditions circulated in ancient Israel and that, over time, these were drawn together and edited and that, towards the middle of the first millenia, the text we now call Torah was published.
+- The rabbi in my town dismisses Biblical criticism as pointless.
+The Torah is a mystery.
+God's words are sui-generis.
+The normal rules of analyses do not apply.
+I respectfully disagree.
+In my view the claim that the Five Books of Moses, the Torah, were given in their present form to Moses by God is untenable.
+I am satisfied that research has proven what some late medieval philosophers like Spinoza already suspected, that various sacred oral traditions circulated in ancient Israel and that over time these were drawn together and edited and that towards the middle of the first millenia, the text we now call Torah was published in its present form.